pbgl/Dashboard-Prototype/README.rst

 This will generate all required data tables.

-1- snpsiftdata.csv
+* snpsiftdata.tab
-2- chromosome_name_mapping.csv
+* genotype_data.tab
-3- Genotype_Data.csv
+* passport.tab
-4- passport.csv
+* chromosome_name_mapping.tab

-Note: The user now has the option to edit **passport.csv** in order to add details to individual samples and to edit the **chromosome_name_mapping.csv** and provide custom chromosome identifiers in the "Chromosome" column.
+The user now has the option to edit **passport.tab** in order to add details to individual samples.
+In **chromosome_name_mapping.tab** custom chromosome identifiers can be provided in the "Chromosome" column.
 Note that subsequent runs of the parser (vcf_to_datatables.sh) will overwrite the existing files.
 Details on how the tables are generated can be found further below.

 ----------------------